 - Examples of Practice at Proficient Teacher

-- Great Teaching Inspired Learning: A Blueprint for Action - NSW context and government strategies to develop quality teaching at all levels.
+- Great Teaching Inspired Learning: A Blueprint for Action - NSW government strategies to develop quality teaching at all levels.

 Australian Institute for Teaching and School Leadership (AITSL):

 - SWOT analysis - work through the activity with a peer to help you think about your teaching practice.

 - Performance and Development Framework activity cards - useful for facilitating conversations about de-privatising practice, using feedback as an improvement tool and the use of data and evidence as measures of improvement.

 - Australian Charter for the Professional Learning of Teachers and School Leaders

 - Interactive Leadership Profiles - useful for reflecting on your capabilities against the Principle Standard.

 - School Leader Self-Assessment Tool